-As a special bonus for all the Real Estate Grow subscribers, we’ve distilled two days (and 35 speakers) worth of the Australian Real Estate Conference (AREC 2016) into these 5 Mission Critical points for Principals.
+As a special bonus for all the Real Reach fans, we’ve distilled two days (and 35 speakers) worth of the Australian Real Estate Conference (AREC 2016) into these 5 Mission Critical points for Principals.

 The theme of AREC 2016 was Rainmakers, and the focus on top performing sales agents – rather than business leadership and strategy – was apparent.
 That’s fairly common in our industry, and part of the reason Real Estate Grow exists.
 These key lessons are all targeted at the Principal and Director level.
 The links on speakers’ names will take you the live blog of their specific presentation.